3 Reasons Storyboarding Will Improve Your UX Design

 Another word for this process is plot.
 Great UXD requires a strong understanding of where the users are coming from, why they are coming and what will move them through the digital space in a way that reaches a desirable resolution for them and the company.

 There’s a story behind everything.
 Whether it’s intrinsic or intentional, each situation life presents can be broken into the basic elements that comprise a narrative.
 The three aspects of a story presented above are simple yet crucial reminders to always keep story in mind when creating UX design.

 Storyboarding the same way an author would and considering the user’s journey as a narrative can help UX designers create truly great experiences for us all and positively shape our daily interactions with technology.

-To learn more about UX design, read about Kent State University’s proprietary LUMEN model, then consider earning an online Master of Science in User Experience Design.
+To learn more about UX design, consider the online Master of Science in User Experience Design.